+when new medical evaluation by a physician and testing documents changes necessitate a new device prescription as related to the work-related injury or 3) replacement of a nonworking device that is no longer covered by warranty.
+Repairs will not be paid when a device is still under the manufacturer's warranty.
+An evaluation and management service shall not be billed at the time of any hearing aid evaluations or testing.
 The dispensing of hearing aids is reported with the appropriate HCPCS Level II codes and a copy of the manufacturer/supplier's invoice.
-Reimbursement is the lower of the manufacturer/supplier's invoice cost plus 30 percent or billed charges including dispensing and fitting cost.
-HCPCS codes V5011 and V5160 are not separately reimbursed services.
+Reimbursement for hearing aids is the lower of the manufacturer/supplier's invoice cost plus 30 percent or billed charges including dispensing and fitting cost.
+HCPCS codes V5011, V5090, V5110, V5160, V5240, and V5241 are not separately reimbursed services.